ahles/SimFlightInfo/README.md

 Additionally it can display the name and the flag of the country your airplane is located at and shows links to Wikipedia articles nearby (20 km), if you create a [Geonames](http://www.geonames.org/) username and configure it in the app settings.

+**New:**
+- No further dependency needed, but must now run on the same computer as the flight simulator
+- OpenLayers instead of Leaflet
+- Wikipedia link locations can be displayed on the map
+- Vue.js 3

 ## Installation & Usage

 Download and install the [latest release](https://github.com/ahles/SimFlightInfo/releases/latest) (win) of SimFlightInfo.